 Over on the farm or Grandmas House DIY, my friend Tarah has set up an outdoor lunch bar to enjoy the breathtaking view of her home and farm.
 She has been fixing up her Grandmas’s house too.

-Since we have so much extra time on our hands we have been dreaming about refinishing our dining room chairs.
-I am inspired by Andrea, from Design Morsels teak furniture makeover.
+Since we have so much extra time on our hands, we have been dreaming about refinishing our dining room chairs.
+Andrea inspires me from Design Morsels teak furniture makeover.

 I have been thinking about adding a water fountain since they are so relaxing.
-You are going to enjoy Mary’s from Life at Bella Terra’s water fountain I am green with envy.
-Mary shares how to renovate a water fountain so you don’t want to miss it.
+You are going to enjoy Mary’s from Life at Bella Terra’s water fountain.
+I am green with envy.
+Mary shares how to renovate a water fountain, so you don’t want to miss it.

 See you soon,